cse-labs/res-edge-labs/docs/Res-Edge-Overview.md

 ## Application/Cluster Matching

 With clusters now organized into groups to make them more manageable, you now need to be able to deploy application workloads to those clusters.
-Given the dynamic nature of application requirements, cluster resources, and observability requirements at this scale, ResEdge introduces a centralized "Namespace Service" enabling application and platforms teams to collaborate around ensuring:
+Given the dynamic nature of application requirements, cluster resources, and observability requirements at this scale, Res-Edge introduces a centralized "Namespace Service" enabling application and platforms teams to collaborate around ensuring:

 - Cluster resources are not over-subscribed by specifying declarative policy
 - Applications with interdependencies are treated as a set